Expulsion of a foreigner from France

 The deportation order has the effect of to prohibit return to France foreigner.

-- It is canceled as if it had never existed (in this case we are talking about a abrogation).
+• Cancelation of the measure as if it had never existed (in this case, we are talking about a abrogation).

 You can appeal to the administrative judge for annulment.
 You can also directly ask the administration to end its decision for the future.